CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 A: Currently, CMS does not publish guidance on how to retire a metric.
 States should, however, note the following:
 - If a state believes it is ready to retire a metric and will no longer report on it, it should inform its State Officer about the change and explain the reason for retiring it in the Operational Reporting Workbook (ORW) and via an APD-U submission.
 - If a state wishes to revise its reported metrics, it should discuss the change with its State Officer and update the metrics via the APD submission.
 Depending on the changes, a revised metric may include retiring the current one and creating a new one.
 Once the state has updated the metrics, with approval from the SO, it should report this within the ORW.
 - Do not delete the row in the ORW that contains the metric to be retired because this will generate an error in the database.
-Instead, the state should use a new column in the revised ORW (slated for release this Fall) that asks for the status of each metric in the OAPD (Active, Ended).
 Make a note in the ORW that the metric has ended and keep the metric in the ORW with the other current metrics.
 - Finally, please remember that Metric IDs cannot be reused.
 Retiring a metric also retires its associated Metric ID.

-We will continue to add to the FAQ as new questions arise.
+CMS will continue to add to the FAQs as new questions arise.
 [Download the FAQs as a PDF.](https://cmsbox.box.com/shared/static/y86b5ah50sasofova2gb6g8dzfkdig5f.pdf)